-Describe any rules on the use of 'cookies' or equivalent technology.
+40 Are there any rules on the use of 'cookies' or equivalent technology?

-Electronic communications, in general, are regulated by the Information and Communication Technologies Authority (ICTA), established under Law on Electronic Communications.
+Electronic communications, in general, are regulated by the Information and Communication Technologies Authority (ICTA), established in accordance with Law on Electronic Communications.
 Per the Law on Electronic Communications, the ICTA regulates and supervises the processing and protection of personal data acquired via electronic means.

-Although there is no explicit legislation on the use of cookies or equivalent technology in the Law on Electronic Communications or other legislation, because applicable legislation does not distinguish between the means of obtaining data, any personal data obtained through cookies or similar technology is under the protection of the law, and data controllers must comply with the rules applicable to the processing of personal data when using cookies or similar technology.
+Despite the fact that there is no explicit legislation on the use of cookies or equivalent technology in the Law on Electronic Communications or other legislation, because applicable legislation does not distinguish between the means of obtaining data, any personal data obtained through cookies or similar technology is under the protection of the law, and data controllers must comply with the rules applicable to the processing of personal data when using cookies or similar technology.